U.S. Route 17 Alternate: Summerville truck route

-U.S. Route 17 Alternate Truck (US 17 Alt.
-Trk.) is a 8.242 mi truck route for US 17 Alt., mostly within the city limits of Summerville, South Carolina.
+U.S. Highway 17 Alternate Truck (US 17 Alt.
+Truck) is a 8.242 mi truck route for US 17 Alt., mostly within the city limits of Summerville.
 It serves portions of southeastern Dorchester County and a very brief portion of southwestern Berkeley County.
-It is entirely concurrent with South Carolina Highway 642 (SC 642) and SC 165 for its entire length.
+It is entirely concurrent with SC 642 and SC 165 for its entire length.

 US 17 Alt.
-Trk. begins at an intersection with US 17 Alt. southwest of Summerville, in the southeastern part of Dorchester County.
+Truck begins at an intersection with US 17 Alt. southwest of Summerville, in the southeastern part of Dorchester County.
 This intersection is also the western terminus of SC 642.
 US 17 Alt.
-Trk. and SC 642 travel on Dorchester Road nearly in a due east direction before curving to an east-southeast direction.
+Truck and SC 642 travel on Dorchester Road nearly in a due east direction before curving to an east-southeast direction.
 In Limehouse Crossroads, they intersect SC 165 (Bacons Bridge Road).
 US 17 Alt.
-Trk. leaves SC 642 and turns left onto SC 165.
+Truck leaves SC 642 and turns left onto SC 165.
 The two highways travel to the north-northeast.
 Almost immediately, they cross over Dorchester Creek and the Sawmill Branch Trail and enter a southern part of Summerville.
 Just north of the intersection with the northern terminus of Jimbo Road, they leave the city limits.
 They intersect the western terminus of Mikel Drive and the eastern terminus of Edisto Drive, which leads to Flowertown Elementary and Newington Elementary schools.
-A short distance later, they re-enter Summerville.
+A short distance later, they reenter Summerville.
 Almost immediately, they intersect the northern terminus of Trolley Road.
 Here, US 17 Alt.
-Trk. and SC 165, as well as the Bacons Bridge Road name, turn left.
+Truck and SC 165, as well as the Bacons Bridge Road name, turn left.
 They proceed to the north-northwest.
 They cross over Sawmill Branch just before intersecting the southern terminus of both East Carolina Avenue and Berlin G. Myers Parkway.
 US 17 Alt.
-Trk. and SC 165 turns right onto the parkway and travel to the northeast.
+Truck and SC 165 turns right onto the parkway and travel to the northeast.
 They pass Summerville Elementary School and Rollings Middle School of the Arts.
 They cross over East Richardson Avenue and some railroad tracks of Norfolk Southern Railway on an unnamed bridge before intersecting East 3rd North Street at the Senator Randy Scott Intersection.
 This road leads to the Summerville Visitors Center.
 Almost immediately is an intersection with US 78 (East 5th North Street).
 US 17 Alt.
-Trk. and SC 165 continue to the northeast and enter the southwestern part of Berkeley County, before curving to the north-northwest.
+Truck and SC 165 continue to the northeast and enter the southwestern part of Berkeley County, before curving to the north-northwest.
 They intersect US 17 Alt.
 (North Main Street).
 Here, both US 17 Alt.
-Trk. and SC 165 reach their northern terminus, and the roadway continues as Berkeley County Circle to the north-northwest.
+Truck and SC 165 reach their northern terminus, and the roadway continues as Berkeley County Circle to the north-northwest.